ttiny/deploy/README.md

 3. [Runs](#pod-commands) Docker container pods (currently with [rocker-compose](https://github.com/grammarly/rocker-compose)).

+**deploy** is meant to be used in an dev-staging-production environment, where the dev environment will sync application sources in response to git webhook.
+From these sources Docker images would be built and and pushed to a registry and finally the images can be deployed, without sources outside the containers and staging and production.

 All functionality is available via CLI or REST interface and the REST server also handles webhooks.
 Currently the webhooks from GitHub are supported with GitLab on the way.